Adambean/gitlab-ce-ldap-sync/README.md

 * Reading users from LDAP
 * Reading groups from LDAP
+* Synchronising users to Gitlab
 * Synchronising groups to Gitlab

 What is left to-do:

-* Synchronising users to Gitlab
 * Synchronising group memberships to Gitlab

-**For now always use the dry run `-d` option to prevent writing to Gitlab.
+**If in doubt use the dry run `-d` option to prevent writing to Gitlab first, combined with `-vv` to see exactly what would happen.
 You have been warned.**

 ## Getting Started